python-control/python-control/doc/config.rst

    Default value of `dt` when constructing new I/O systems.
 If `dt` is not specified explicitly this value will be used.
-Set to None to leave the timebase unspecified, 0 for continuous time systems, True for discrete time systems.
+Set to None to leave the timebase unspecified, 0 for continuous-time systems, True for discrete-time systems.

 .. py:data:: iosys.converted_system_name_prefix
    :type: str